 page that set-up the callbacks.

-A callback is either a symbol or a block that will be evaluated if
+A callback is either a symbol or a block that will be

 necessary.
 Let's have a look at the two cases independently:

 1. a symbol will be performed on the new action.

 2. a block will be evaluated with the new action as